Veena-dev119/todo-app/README.md

 - Make sure MongoDB is running and `.env` has the correct URI.
 - `node_modules` and `.env` are ignored in `.gitignore` for security and size reasons.
-- The frontend connects to the backend using the `BACKEND_URL` variable in `script.js`.
+- The backend API is deployed on Render and the frontend communicates with it using the live API URL.

 ---